 Ask your child’s form teacher what trips are likely to be taking place that academic year so you can plan ahead.
 A number of bank accounts now offer online budgeting tools which can help you plan financially.
-Compare accounts using a site like MoneySupermarket.com
+Compare accounts using online comparison sites.

 Top tip – get kids involved in budgeting – it’s never too young to learn.
 For example, how much does their pocket money mount up to annually?
 Get them to work it out.
 Would they prefer slightly more money in the school holidays and slightly less in term time?

 PS – don’t forget things like gifts for staff or children at birthdays and Christmas times.
 Ideally use some of our gift ideas and make your own.
 Get the children to make gifts and cards rather than buying them.

 Other ways to save cash -

 - share the school run with other parents to cut petrol costs or organise a walking bus